plzin/plzin.github.io/posts/polynomials.md

 is very sensible to introduce the notation
 $$x^n = \underbrace{x\cdot\ldots\cdot x}_{n\text{-times}}$$
 where $n$ is an integer greater than or equal to 0.
-Sometimes you see the question "Why don't we "allow" any exponents in polynomials?".
+Sometimes you see the question "Why don't we "allow" any (i.e. negative, fractional, or even irrational) exponents in polynomials?".
 I think the real reason is that we want "polynomial expressions" to act as a normal form for expressions using only these three operations.
 We just use the notation as a textual replacement to avoid having to write